Life in the UK Test: Before You Book

 Can I bring a dictionary?
 No. No reference materials of any kind are allowed.

 What if my English isn't perfect?
-The test is designed to be taken by people whose first language isn't English.
+The exam is designed for people whose first language isn't English.
 The language is straightforward, though the content is detailed.
+See our guide for non-native English speakers for specific tips.

 Before you book: